 So why not choose a linen, silk or cotton tee, a small short cardigan to wear over a dress or a very airy shawl?

 You might also consider starting a very big project as a blanket!
-So why not knit a blanket to assemble, which will allow you to have only small pieces on your needles during the hot weather when you’ll be assembling when the heat is a little more bearable.
+So why not knit a blanket to assemble, which will allow you to have only small pieces on your needles during the hot weather when you’ll be assembling when the heat is a little more wearable.

 The choice is vast but here are some suggestions of patterns to make you want to knit during the Summer: